MEMBERSHIP | VOLUNTEER | DONATE

 Dahlem offers a wide variety of STEM/STEAM appropriate and NGSS-compliant school programs.
 All programs are aligned to the Michigan Common Core Standards and Next Generation Science Standards.
 Please contact us for more information and to register.

-Fees: $8/student ($60 minimum/program).
+Fees: $8 per student and chaperone ($60 minimum/program).
 Two classes of students maximum per time slot for Field Trips and Outreach Programs.
-Teachers are admitted free, chaperones pay the $8 student rate.
+Teachers are admitted free.

 Fees are due on the day of the Program.
-Cash, credit card (Visa/Master Card) or make checks payable to: The Dahlem Conservancy.
+Methods of acceptable payment are cash, credit card, or a check payable to: The Dahlem Conservancy.
 Cancellations made less than 48 hours in advance of the scheduled program are subject to the $60 minimum charge.

 Do you need financial assistance?
 We suggest you look into these grant providers for programs and transportation.
 All online – information and applications.